ROCm/rccl/tools/rccl_replayer/README.md

 ## Installation

-To build the replayer, go to the rccl_replayer directory and simply run 'make'.
+To build the replayer, follow these steps:
+1. Navigate to the rccl_replayer directory.
+2. Make sure 'MPI_DIR' is set to the path where your MPI installation is located.

 ```bash
     cd rccl/tools/rccl_replayer
     MPI_DIR=/path/to/mpi make
 ```

-Depending on the MPI library used and your installation path, you may need to edit the Makefile and set the MPI_DIR path accordingly.
+Depending on the MPI library used and your installation path, you may need to set the MPI_DIR path accordingly.

 ## Usage